portxchange/developer-documentation/index.md

 This page will provide you with all the information you need to connect to our API(s).

-## Creating Port-Xchange account
+## Creating PortXchange account

-To integrate with Port-Xchange's API, you will need to register a company and create a developer account.
+To integrate with PortXchange's API, you will need to register a company and create a developer account.

 If you still don't have an account, please, contact us using [this form](https://port-xchange.com/contact/).